-We are the only think tank holding the government to account on this (if you can help us to do so, please contribute here).
+More people crossed in just one month – September 2020 (more than 1,900) – than in all of 2019 (1,835).
+We are the only think tank holding the government to account over this (if you can help, please click here).

 ESTIMATE OF THE NUMBERS SINCE THE START OF 2018

-As there are no regularly-released official figures, the following estimates are based on both specific information released by the Home Office, and other bodies, and on individual media reports:
+As the release of official figures on this has been sporadic at best, the following estimates are based on both specific information released by the Home Office, and other bodies, and on individual media reports:

 Breakdown of reported arrivals during 2020 so far